Is LASIK or the SMILE Correction Procedure Safe?

 While LASIK and its contemporaries are pretty similar in methodology, there are things that set them apart and that might make them more attractive to certain patients over others.
 For instance, LASIK isn’t always a suitable option in the presence of certain refractive errors, and thin corneas can prove a barrier to a successful surgery.
 Luckily, there are other surgeries that have come to fill in the gaps.

 The SMILE procedure is the latest development in the laser eye surgery market, introduced over 10 years ago and recently approved by the FDA.
 Many patients prefer SMILE correction as it minimizes the nerve damage done to the outside of the eye, reducing the chance of healing complications and making recovery swift.

-The SMILE procedure has been performed successfully on over two million eyes, and a growing body of clinical studies have shown that SMILE is comparable to LASIK in its safety profile.
-Over a hundred studies were complied in a recent report that found that SMILE was, at the very least, the equal to LASIK in safety and efficacy.3
+The SMILE procedure has been performed successfully on millions of eyes, and a growing body of clinical studies have shown that SMILE is comparable to LASIK in its safety profile.
+Over a hundred studies were complied in a recent report that found that SMILE was, at the very least, the equal to LASIK in safety and efficacy.

 Side-effects and Complications are Uncommon